Adopting a dog is like having a second child, so you must ensure you can take good care of the furry companion.

 What Do You Mean By Botflies?

 Botflies are a type of larvae that occurs on the tissue of the host animals.
-Once hatched, the larva makes its way to the body of the animal by means of an opening like the ear, nose, mouth, or wound.
+Once hatched, the larva makes its way to the animal’s body through an opening like the ear, nose, mouth, or wound.

 After entering, it settles down on the tissue and accomplishes the life span.
 The botflies are called warbles during the larvae phase.